Edward L. Doheny: Big business and Teapot Dome scandal

-Doheny sold a majority of the family's shares in Pan American Petroleum & Transport to Standard Oil of Indiana, in April 1925, but retained all California assets, which he formed into a new company, Pan American Western Petroleum Company.
+Doheny sold a majority of the family's shares in Pan American Petroleum & Transport to Standard Oil of Indiana in April 1925, but retained all California assets, which he formed into a new company, Pan American Western Petroleum Company.
 Pan American Eastern Petroleum (the Mexico holdings, the Atlantic and Gulf Coasts holdings in the U.S., refineries, pipelines, and thirty-one tankers), which held the non-California assets, was sold to Standard.
 Pan American Western returned to its roots as an "upstream" exploration and production company.

-At the end of 1925, after Doheny had given up control of Pan American Petroleum & Transport, in order to exploit the oilfields in Lake Maracaibo, the company gained control of Lago Petroleum Corporation from C. Ledyard Blair's Blair & Co.
+At the end of 1925, after Doheny had given up control of Pan American Petroleum & Transport, in order to exploit the oilfields in Lake Maracaibo, Venezuela, the company gained control of Lago Petroleum Corporation from C. Ledyard Blair's Blair & Co.
 The transaction became the subject of a stockholder action in 1933, which alleged that the bankers, who were represented on the Pan American board, conspired to make excessive profits.
 In 1926, Venezuelan Eastern Petroleum Corporation reorganized as a subsidiary of Pan American Eastern to buy and develop Venezuelan oil properties.
-But Doheny was not really involved, except passively through his remaining minority position in Pan American Petroleum & Transport.
+But Doheny was not materially involved, except passively through his remaining minority position in Pan American Petroleum & Transport.

-In the midst of the Teapot Dome scandal, Doheny gave Greystone Mansion (designed by Gordon B. Kaufmann after a design competition) to his son, Edward (Ned) L. Doheny Jr., and his wife Lucy Marceline Smith (the couple married on June 10, 1914).
-He built the 46000 sqft house in 1928, at a cost of $3,188,000, and sold the property and accompanying 400 acre ranch to his son for $10.
+In the midst of the Teapot Dome scandal, Doheny gifted the family home, Greystone Mansion, to his son Ned and his wife Lucy Marceline Smith, who had married on June 10, 1914.
+He built the 46000 sqft house in 1928, at a cost of $3,188,000, and sold the property and accompanying 400 acre ranch to his son for a nominal $10.